About Beltane Celtic Music Festival

 Rarely seen in these parts, a traditional Maypole dance will also take place during the afternoon, including a smaller one for kids to participate in.
 The Maypole dance is an ancient folk dance performed around a tall pole garlanded with greenery or flowers and hung with ribbons that are woven into complex patterns by the dancers.
 In ancient times, this dance would have been performed around a living tree as part of spring rites to ensure fertility of the land.

 And of course, at the heart of the event, we’ll have a large Beltane fire burning, honouring the growing power of the sun and offering an opportunity to cleanse, reflect and renew as a community.
-This will be accompanied by fire dancers and performers through the night.
+The fire will be accompanied by fire dancers and performers through the night.

 Come and join us as we honour our Celtic ancestors and connect with the cycles of nature in joy and celebration, music & dance.